galah-group/galah-updater/docs/DiscoveryProtocol2.md

 }
 ```

-The version number will be listed in order, and Galah-Installer should assume that the last item in each list is the latest version.
+The version numbers will be listed in order, and Galah-Installer should assume that the last item in each list is the latest version.
 Currently, versions are released following the rules laid out by [Semantic Versioning 2.0.0](http://semver.org/spec/v2.0.0.html) but this may change in the future.
 Galah-Installer should not do any sorting itself, though it may do a sanity check and refuse to update if the ordering is not what it thinks it should be.

 If `DISCONTINUED` is listed as the most recent version, the program is no longer supported and should be uninstalled.
 A program may be resumed after it has been discontinued, in which case the `DISCONTINUED` string will be removed from the list and versions will proceed normally.